 Cacti are good crops for dry areas because they efficiently convert water into biomass.
 Opuntia ficus-indica, as the most widespread of the long-domesticated caci, is as economically important as corn and Tequila Agave in Mexico today.
-Because Opuntia species hybridize easily (much like oaks), the wild origin of Opuntia ficus-indica is likely to have been in Mexico due to the fact that its close genetic relatives are found in central Mexico.
+Because Opuntia species hybridize easily (much like oaks), the wild origin of Opuntia ficus-indica is likely to have been in Mexico because its close genetic relatives are found in central Mexico.

 The most commercially valuable use for Opuntia ficus-indica today is for the large, sweet fruits, called Tunas.
 Areas with significant tuna-growing cultivation include Mexico, Malta, Spain, Sicily and the coasts of Southern Italy, Greece, Libya, Tunisia, Morocco, Algeria, Lebanon, Syria, Egypt, Saudi Arabia, Yemen, Israel, Chile, Brazil, Turkey, as well as in Eritrea and Ethiopia where the fruit is called Beles.
 In Sicily, where the Prickly Pear fruit is known as Ficudinnia (the Italian name being Fico d'India, meaning "Indian Fig"), the cactus grows wild and cultivated to heights of 12–16 feet (4–5 m).
 In Namibia, Opuntia ficus-indica is a common drought-resistant fodder plant.

-The plants flower in three distinct colors: white, yellow, and red.
-The flowers first appear in early May through the early summer in the Northern Hemisphere, and the fruit ripen from August through October.
-The fruit are typically eaten, minus the thick outer skin, after chilling in a refrigerator for a few hours.
+The plants bloom in three distinct colors: white, yellow, and red.
+The flowers first appear in early May through the early summer in the Northern Hemisphere, and the fruits ripen from August through October.
+The fruits are typically eaten, minus the thick outer skin, after chilling in a refrigerator for a few hours.
 They have a taste similar to a juicy, extra sweet watermelon.
 The bright red/purple or white/yellowish flesh contains many tiny hard seeds that are usually swallowed, but should be avoided by those who have problems digesting seeds.

-Jams and jellies are produced from the fruit, which resemble strawberries and figs in color and flavor.
+Jams and jellies are produced from the fruits, which resemble strawberries and figs in color and flavor.